craftweg/website/priv/posts/2019-08-29-a-period-of-changes.md

 ---
 title: A period of changes
-excerpt: Dumping some thoughts on what the last month have been for me in my personal and professional life.
+description: Dumping some thoughts on what the last month have been for me in my personal and professional life.
 categories: [life, update]
 ---